 On average, S&D members are the most influential in this policy area (compared to the members of the other groups).
 This is not particularly surprising since three S&D members are featured in our list of top 5 most influential MEPs.
 However, it is more interesting to notice that, despite the high level of influence exerted by the likes of Pillar de Castillo Vera and Axel Voss, EPP members are, on average, trailing behind most political groups, outperforming only the members of ECR, IDG, and the un-affiliated MEPs.

 The EPP coalition-building potential in this policy area has decreased considerably during this term.
-As we projected before the 2019 European elections, the previous majority that supported more digital regulation has shrunk to a large minority, which explains why EPP ends up more frequently on the minority side in this policy area.
+As we projected before the 2019 European elections, the previous majority that opposed more digital regulation has shrunk to a large minority, which explains why EPP ends up more frequently on the minority side in this policy area.

 A look from the national perspective